 2016 Civic Learning Award Winners Announced

-SACRAMENTO—Chief Justice Tani G. Cantil-Sakauye and Superintendent of Public Instruction Tom Torlakson today announced nine winners of the Civic Learning Award for 2015–2016.
+SACRAMENTO—Chief Justice Tani G. Cantil-Sakauye and Superintendent of Public Instruction Tom Torlakson today announced recipients of the 2015-2016 Civic Learning Award.
 The awards, now in their fourth year, were created to celebrate public schools’ efforts to engage students in civic learning.

 Bellflower High School, Los Angeles